Museum of the Ara Pacis – Rome

 Proportions and materials of the new building – such as the travertine stone used to clad walls and pavement and the white marble plaster covering the columns in the atrium – are somewhat inspired by those of historical Roman architecture.

-The museum has also some flaws; for example, sometimes during the day, the sun-screening louver system projects unpleasing shadows of the altar; yet its architectural design is undoubtedly remarkable overall.
+The museum also has some flaws; for example, sometimes during the day, the sun-screening louver system projects unpleasant shadows of the altar, yet its architectural design is undoubtedly remarkable overall.

 What to see at the Ara Pacis Museum